Bay Alarm Medical Alert System Review 2024

 SOS Smartwatch Setup

-When I first unboxed the SOS Smartwatch, it looked exactly like a “regular” smartwatch.
-Unless you told someone, they’d never know it was actually a medical alert device — a big plus in my eyes!
+The SOS Smartwatch may be the perfect choice for tech-savvy older adults looking for a more discreet wearable device.
+When I unboxed the SOS Smartwatch, it looked exactly like a regular smartwatch.
+Unless you told someone, they’d never know it was actually a medical alert device.
+That’s a big plus in my eyes!
 The smartwatch came with a charging cable, a charging cradle, and a power supply.
-To charge, simply place the unit on the charging cradle.
+To charge it, simply place the unit on the charging cradle.

 As advertised, the watch was ready to go out of the box.
 I didn’t need to download anything on my smartphone or log in.
-In fact, you don’t need a smartphone, or even an internet-capable device of any kind, to use the SOS Smartwatch.
+You don’t need a smartphone — or even an internet-capable device of any kind — to use the SOS Smartwatch.

-I followed the simple directions provided to turn the watch on.
-It already had 83 percent battery life, but I went ahead and charged it up to 100 percent, which is recommended for your first use.
-Figuring out how to open the watchband and size it was a little tricky, though.
-The metal clasp may be difficult for those with arthritis or dexterity problems.
+I followed the simple directions provided to turn on the watch.
+It already had 83 percent battery life, but I charged it to 100 percent, which is recommended for the first use.
+Figuring out how to open the watchband and size it was a little tricky though.
+The metal clasp may be difficult for older adults with arthritis or dexterity problems.

-After I got it situated on my wrist, I opened up the pedometer app and took a walk around my house.
+After I got it situated on my wrist, I opened the pedometer app and took a walk around my house.
 The step counter seemed accurate.
-For fitness enthusiasts, you can even change your daily step goal.
+Fitness enthusiasts can even change their daily step goal.
 There’s also a weather app that allows you to check the weather in your current location.

 Contract and Warranty